chutesai/chutes-docs/src/miner-resources/ansible.md

 To use a different range, simply update these four files:

-1. `join-cluster.yml` contains a regex to search for the proper network join command, needs to be updated if not using 192.168\*
-2. `templates/wg0-worker.conf.j2` specifies 192.168.0.0/20 for the wireguard network, you can change this or restrict it, e.g. `192.168.254.0/24` or use an entirely different private network like `10.99.0.0/23` or whatever, just be cognizant of your CIDR
-3. `templates/wg0-primary.conf.j2` ditto with the worker config, CIDRs must match
-4. `inventory.yml` obviously your hosts will ned the updated wireguard_ip values to match
+1. `ansible/k3s/inventory.yml` your hosts will need the updated `wireguard_ip` values to match
+2. `ansible/k3s/group_vars/all.yml` (or similar, depending on repo structure) usually defines the wireguard network.
+Check the variable `wireguard_network` or similar if exposed.

 I would NOT recommend changing the wireguard network if you are already running, unless you absolutely need to.
-And if you do, the best bet is to actually completely wipe microk8s and start over with running each of wireguard, site, and extras playbooks, meaning you'd have to:
+And if you do, the best bet is to actually completely wipe the node and start over.

-1. `chutes-miner scorch-remote ...` to purge all instances/GPUs from the validator
-2. `sudo snap remove microk8s` on each node, GPU and CPU
-3. Re-install all the things.
-4. Re-add all the nodes.

-There are three main private networks you could use: 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, and you can sometimes get away with using the carrier NAT range 100.64.0.0/10.
-Those are HUGE IP ranges and you can almost certainly get away with using a /24, unless you plan to add more than 256 nodes to your miner. /23 doubles, /22 doubles that, etc. Just pick a range that's unlikely to be used, or check servers on your server provider of choice before making a selection.

 #### external_ip